kahlai/java-micro-experiment/README.md

 ## Conclusion
 We have successfully run a simple quarkus java application using UBI Micro and JRE.
 Size and attack surface is reduced to UBI micro packages + JRE itself.
+Disclaimer: This is pure personal exploration and is not recommended to try in production without thorough testing.